RTL-SDR Receiver block with default ports

 The RTL-SDR Receiver block is a signal source that receives data from an RTL-SDR radio and outputs a column vector signal of fixed length specified by the samples per frame parameter.

-The following block diagram illustrates how Simulink®, the RTL-SDR Receiver block, and the USRP® hardware interface.
+The following block diagram illustrates the interaction between Simulink®, the RTL-SDR Receiver block, and the RTL SDR radio.

 If your computer is not connected to any RTL-SDR hardware, you can still use this block to develop a model that propagates sample time and data type information.
 To propagate this information, select Edit > Update diagram; alternatively, you can press Ctrl + D.

 To open the RTL-SDR Block library, enter the following at the MATLAB® prompt:

 The output port supports these complex data types only: